Azure/azure-media-migration/README.md

 ## Migrate to an Azure Storage Account.

 Ensure that the Identity you are using to migrate has the following permissions
-* 'Storage Blob Data Contributor' role on the storage account to which you are migrating.
+* The identity that runs this migration tool should be added to the ['Storage Blob Data Contributor'](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role for the source and destination storage accounts.

 # Optional FFmpeg dependency
 The tool optionally uses ffmpeg for media format conversion.
 It primarily uses shaka-packager but can be changed to use ffmpeg.